david-fong/okiidoku/README.md

 In the future, it will have language bindings for WASM/JS and Python.

-Language-implementation independent design notes can be found in the [design folder](./writings/design/).
+programming-language-independent design notes can be found in the [design folder](./writings/design/).
 These are not specs or usage documentation.
 They are collections of the goals I have and the considerations I made in designing the containers and algorithms for the library.

 In Japanese, "ookii" (大きい) means "big".
 I chose the name because one of my priorities for this project is to support variable grid sizes, and to find and engineer (ie. cache and memory efficiency) algorithms that scale well with large grids.
 Also, I thought the name had a nice ring- like "okey-dokey".
 I decided not to call the project "ookiidoku" (despite that being the proper romanization) out of fear of english speakers like myself mispronouncing it like [this](https://en.wikipedia.org/wiki/Close_back_rounded_vowel) instead of like [this](https://en.wikipedia.org/wiki/Mid_back_rounded_vowel).